adesantiago2/edu.utep.cs.cs3360/project1/README.md

 * Play: Allows the player to input a move, alters the board accordingly, and saves the altered board in a file
 * Board: Contains board, and functions to interact with the board (game logic)
 * commFunctions: Common functions: `makeError($msg)` and `addToTextDoc($pid, $jsonstring)`

+### For Eric
+**I finished writing it but I have not tested anything yet.
+Please test everything and fix any bugs you can find.**
+Thanks,
+Martin